How Nonprofits Can Keep Donors Safe by Preventing Credit Card Fraud

 As a nonprofit, your organization needs to take measures to protect itself from credit card fraud.
 Whether it is securing your donors’ data or taking steps to prevent scams that target your organization, it is your responsibility to make sure safety measures are in place.

-Ready to learn more about protecting your organization and your donors from fraud?
-Here's what you need to know.
+Here's what you need to know about protecting your organization and your donors from fraud.

 Handling people’s credit card information will open you up to being targeted by hackers, scam artists, and identity thieves, and it does not matter to fraudsters that you are a charitable organization.
 In fact, nonprofits are often targeted specifically because they sometimes neglect payment security measures that businesses use as second nature.